miguelmota/go-coinmarketcap/README.md

 ## V1

-Note: will be deprecated November 2018
+NOTE: CoinMarketCap will deprecated this API on November 2018

 ### Getting started